BLOG

 Icon_Brain.jpgEducate

-Listen to what author Sara Ahmed, author the forthcoming Being the Change: Lessons and Strategies to Teach Social Comprehension (coming March 29, pre-order available!) has to say about the many moving parts of this giant concept of empathy.
+Listen to what author Sara Ahmed, author of the forthcoming Being the Change: Lessons and Strategies to Teach Social Comprehension (coming March 29, pre-order available!) has to say about the many moving parts of this giant concept of empathy.
 Write down phrases or ideas that stick with you or call for more exploration.

 Icon_Question.jpgReflect